-I filed a medical malpractice lawsuit last Friday against Methodist Willowbrook Hospital and spine surgeon Hosun Hwang, M.D. on behalf of our clients, Larry and Susan.
+I filed a medical malpractice lawsuit last Friday against Methodist Willowbrook Hospital and a spine surgeon on behalf of our clients, Larry and Susan.

-Larry walked into Methodist Willowbrook Hospital for Dr. Hwang to perform L4-S1 fusion surgery to help relieve some lower back pain that was radiating into his legs.
+Larry walked into Methodist Willowbrook Hospital for a spine surgeon to perform L4-S1 fusion surgery to help relieve some lower back pain that was radiating into his legs.
 Before the surgery, Larry was able to walk, bike, and lead a healthy and active lifestyle for a 71-year-old man.

-During the surgery, Dr. Hwang accidentally punctured the dura mater protective covering of Larry’s spinal cord.
+During the surgery, the spine surgeon accidentally punctured the dura mater protective covering of Larry’s spinal cord.
 This is called an incidental durotomy.
-Dr. Hwang noted this occurrence in the operative report and that he believed he had repaired it.
+The surgeon noted this occurrence in the operative report and that he believed he had repaired it.

 Initially, after Larry woke up from the surgery, things seemed all right.
 The next day, though, things took a terrible turn for the worse.